-A statement is more likely to be picked up because it is exactly what a reporter wants: quotes from the subject of a hot breaking story.
+A statement is more likely to be widely published because it is exactly what a reporter wants: quotes and facts from the subject of a breaking story.

-Key Things to Remember When You're Writing a Public Relations Statement
+Key Points to Remember When Writing a Statement

-Remember that your statement is public record so select your words carefully.
-If you're unsure about something, consult with legal counsel before you make an announcement to the world.
+Remember that your statement is public record, so select your words carefully.
+If you're unsure about something, consult with legal counsel before you make a public relations announcement to the world.